coreboot/coreboot/Documentation/security/vboot/index.md

 **VBOOT_ENABLE_CBFS_FALLBACK**

-Normally coreboot will use the active read/write coreboot file system for all of it's file access when VBOOT is active and is not in recovery mode.
+Normally coreboot will use the active read/write coreboot file system for all of it's file access when vboot is active and is not in recovery mode.

 When the `VBOOT_ENABLE_CBFS_FALLBACK` option is enabled the cbfs file system will first try to locate a file in the active read/write file system.
 If the file